SUSSBIA/fabric-onboarding-experience/05-persona-pathways/fabric-enthusiast/README.md

 Fabric enthusiasts are important because they may become future champions, early adopters, or informed collaborators.
 However, enthusiasm should be channelled safely.
 Exploration should happen in the sandbox workspace using safe data, and outputs should not be treated as official or production-ready.

-This pathway uses the **HDB Resales** sandbox artefact as a safe and relatable starting point for exploration.
+This pathway uses the **HDB Resales Sandbox Series** as the common learning catalogue.

 ## Who this pathway is for